HorizenOfficial/Sidechains-SDK/examples/simpleapp/readme.md

 **Simple App**
 ---------

 Simple app is a Java application that allows to run a pure Sidechain Node without any custom logic like custom boxes and transactions.
-Forward and Backward transactions are available from box.
+Forward and Backward transfers are available out of the box.

 It is possible to run a SC node or nodes with or without real MC node connection.